-- > The Continuing Micula v.
-Romania saga - > EU and the reform of the Energy Charter Treaty - > Analysis of investment protection standards under existing EU law - > Brexit, EU law and investment treaty arbitration - > Trends and new developments in EU trade and investment treaty policy (e.g. the EU's multilateral trade agreements) - > Human rights and EU investment law and arbitration - > Climate change and EU investment law and arbitration - > The impact of the Treaty of Lisbon on EU investment law, 10 years on - > The impact of the termination of intra-EU BITs on 6 December 2019
+- > Brexit, the EU-UK TCA, and investment treaty arbitration - > The Agreement for the Termination of BITs between the Member States of the EU - Covid 19 and its impact on investment law and arbitration - ➤ The Continuing Micula v.
+Romania saga - > The EU and the reform of the Energy Charter Treaty - Ireland and its post-Brexit position in investment law - > Investment protection standards under existing EU law - > Trends and new developments in EU trade and investment treaty policy (e.g. the EU China Investment Agreement other multilateral trade agreements) - > Human rights and EU investment law and arbitration - > Climate change and EU investment law and arbitration - ➤ The impact of the Treaty of Lisbon on EU investment law, 10 years on